 For more information on multicultural initiatives please contact our Dementia Australia (VIC) Multicultural Officer on 03 9815 7800.

 Our Services flyer

 The Our Services flyer outlines what Dementia Australia (VIC) does, who we help, and how we can help you.
 Download the Our Services flyer in a range of languages by clicking on the links below:

 Doing what we can to reduce our risk of dementia is important for everyone in the Australian community.
 For those who would prefer to read about strategies that may reduce dementia risk in a language other than English, Dementia Australia has produced a series of Dementia Risk Reduction Bilingual Tip Sheets.
-These are available in the following languages and can be found on our Your Brain Matters website:
+These are available on our Your Brain Matters website.

 Dementia information in other languages

 Dementia information is available in a number of languages.
 Click on the link below to view a summary of information in each language.